iamaadityaraj/Welcome-app/README.md

 **OVERVIEW**
-  - Its a Simple One UI Interface App where Just used Toast to display Message By Clicking Button .
+  - Its a Simple One UI Interface App where Just used Toast to display Message By Clicking Button.

 **USED**
   - Toast is used & Button ,TextView is also Used .